-There are two federal programs dedicated solely to assist in the enforcement of the Fair Housing Act.
+There are two federal programs dedicated solely to assist in the enforcement of the Fair Housing Act-an essential role in ensuring that all households can access a range of housing options and opportunities.
 The Fair Housing Initiatives Program (FHIP) funds private fair housing organizations, and the Fair Housing Assistance Program (FHAP) funds the fair housing enforcement programs of state and local government agencies.